Bylaws of Village Garden Club of Dennis

 1. The application for new membership will be prepared by the Membership Committee and approved by both the President and Vice President.

-5. The Vice President will be responsible for ensuring that the new member has a mentor who will perform the following duties:
+5. The Membership Committee will be responsible for ensuring that the new member has a mentor who will perform the following duties:

 a.
 Introduce the new member to other members.